-16.3 RESUMING HORMONE THERAPY
+3.3 RESUMING HORMONE THERAPY

 After surgery you will need to meet with your hormone prescriber to determine what your hormone therapy protocol will be.
-While waiting for this assessment, you can resume your hormone therapy as previously prescribed.

-16.4 SUTURES
+3.4 STITCHES

 Your surgical wounds have been closed with dissolving stitches.
 Their complete dissolution can take from 30 to 90 days.
 There is no need to concern yourself with their removal.